Interesting Facts About Antibiotics

 6Antibiotics are not completely metabolized in the body and are released as active compounds into the environment

 Many antibiotics are stable chemical compounds that are not broken down in the body, but remain active long after being excreted.
 At present, antibiotics make a considerable contribution to the growing problem of active medical substances circulating in the environment.
 Very little is actually known about the occurrence, fate, effects and risks associated with the release of antibiotics and other drugs into the environment (after being used in human).

 7Bacteria subsisting on antibiotics

 Scientists found several strains of bacteria in the soil which can not only tolerate antibiotics, but can actually make a meal of the world's most potent antibiotics5.
 This phenomenon suggests that this unappreciated reservoir of antibiotic-resistance determinants can contribute to the increasing levels of multiple antibiotic resistance in pathogenic bacteria.

 8Proper dosage is very important for antibiotic effectiveness

 If the dosage of the antibiotic is not adequate, it will not be effective for treatment of the infection and bacteria are more likely to develop resistance.
 This is because the bacteria can continue to grow and develop ways to disrupt the antibiotic's effects.

 According to the Centers for Disease Control and Prevention, 18 million courses of antibiotics are prescribed (by doctors!!!) for the common cold in the United States per year, despite the almost universal belief in medical circles that colds are caused by viruses.
 In addition, an estimated 50 million unnecessary antibiotics are prescribed for viral respiratory infections.
-These and other needless antibiotic prescriptions, in addition to the many "correct" ones, are responsible for the increasing resistance of bacteria to many widely-used antibiotics, especially in hospitals.
+These and other needless antibiotic prescriptions, on top of the many "correct" ones, are responsible for the increasing resistance of bacteria to many widely-used antibiotics, especially in hospitals.

 9 Who prescribes antibiotics inappropriately?
 Foreign, extra-busy and older MD

-When it comes to inappropriate antibiotic prescribing, all physicians are not created equal.
+Proper (or improper) antibiotic prescribing depends on the physician.
 Canadian study7 found that doctors most likely to prescribe antibiotics in error are those who've been in practice longer, see more patients or trained outside Canada or the US.